Potatoes are great. Mashed potatoes are even better.

 Rutabaga are pretty easy to overlook.

-They are large hard root vegetable usually shipped coated with a thick layer of wax.
-Peeling is not so terrible, but I don’t usually cut these guys when I can outsource this task to our FreshCuts and order them peeled and diced.
+Rutabaga are a large, hard root vegetable usually shipped coated with a thick layer of wax.
+Peeling and dicing is not so terrible, but I don’t usually cut these guys when I can outsource this task to our FreshCuts and order them peeled and diced.
 There are a few benefits to having them all cut the same size: they will all cook the same, you get 100% yield, and there’s no labor (my labor, in this instance).

 Why mashed rutabaga should be on your Thanksgiving menu